dannyjanani/Bartender/README.md

 ## Project Overview

 How many times have you gone to an event where the bartender made bad drinks?
 There are a lot of drinks going to waste due to this.
+This machine will give you the same drink, every time.
+The machine holds 8 stock bottles in a rear cabinet.
+When you open the cabinet, lights automatically turn on this way you don't waste power when the cabinet is closed.
+There is a 7in touchscreen display included on the machine.
+When you turn it on, it will automatically load the executable.
+There are four main buttons that pop up on the screen.
+"Make a Drink", "Stock Up", "Menu", and "Clean".
+Start by placing the drinks in the rear cabinet and placing the tubing inside the drinks.
+On the display, you press "Stock Up" and enter which bottles you placed in the back using a layout of the machine to distinguish the location.
+After loading the drinks, you can select "Make A Drink".
+You will now have a list of drinks that can be made with the bottles you have just stocked.
+Even you have 1000 drinks in the menu, you will only be able to see what can be made with the current stock.
+Click on the item you want to make and it will start dispensing as well as light LEDs for a cool effect.
+A tube manifold is used so the user can see the liquid flowing throught the tubes.
+The "Menu" button allows you to view, edit, create, and remove recipes and menu items from the Menu.
+Finally, the "Clean" button allows you to quickly flush the system or fully clean the system with water.

 ## Project Goals

-* Team of 3 people.
+* Team of 2 people.
 * Needs to be universal.
 * Navigate the user from Makerspace are to the cafeteria without hitting obstructions.
 * Buy pizza slice in the cafeteria.